kercre123/wire-pod/chipper/pkg/wirepod/README.md

 ## preqs
 -	Process request functions, the first which get launched in the chain of code

+## stintent
+-   Speech-to-intent, for services like Picovoice Rhino

 ## stt
 -	Speech-to-text functions, where you would put your own STT engine implementation